Assessing Thermodynamic Selectivity of Solid-State Reactions for the Predictive Synthesis of Inorganic Materials: Results and Discussion

 Using our synthesis planning workflow, we computed and ranked 82,985 binary (two-precursor) synthesis reactions producing \ce{BaTiO3}, selected from a massive 18-element reaction network composed of all 2,536,160 enumerated binary reactions among 2,417 phases with energies $\leq 0.050$ meV/atom above the hull.
 To capture alternative chemistries (e.g., metathesis reactions, gas-forming reactions, ion exchange reactions, etc.), we selected a chemical system consisting of the target elements (Ba, Ti, O), alkali metals (Li, Na, K) and alkaline earth metals (Mg, Ca, Sr), halogens (F, Cl, Br), chalcogens (S), pnictogens (N, P), and other common elements (B, C, H).
 The $\Delta G_\textrm{rxn}$, $C_1$, and $C_2$ values for all calculated synthesis reactions are shown in the synthesis maps illustrated in Figure \ref{fig:batio3_calcs}.
 We calculated these values at an intermediate temperature of $T=600$ \textcelsius{}, which is near the median of our experimentally accessible temperature range (see Methods).
 We also considered the modeling of open-\ce{O2} reactions; similar results are shown in Figure \ref{supp_fig:batio3_open} for 62,133 open reactions in a more constrained subsystem.

-The determination of an optimal synthesis reaction can be formulated as an optimization problem of simultaneous minimization of the three reaction metrics: $\Delta G_\text{rxn}$, $C_1$, and $C_2$.
-A common approach for multi-objective optimization in synthesis planning is the identification of the Pareto front.\cite{Aykol2021} Here, we calculate a three-dimensional Pareto front for the \ce{BaTiO3} synthesis reactions (Table \ref{tab:bto_closed_pareto}).
+Determining an optimal synthesis reaction can be formulated as an optimization problem of simultaneous minimization of the three reaction metrics: $\Delta G_\text{rxn}$, $C_1$, and $C_2$.
+A common approach for multi-objective optimization in synthesis planning is identifying the Pareto front.\cite{Aykol2021} Here, we calculate a three-dimensional Pareto front for the \ce{BaTiO3} synthesis reactions (Table \ref{tab:bto_closed_pareto}).
 The Pareto front reactions for the open-\ce{O2} system are provided in the Supporting Information.

 Many Pareto-optimal reactions feature unconventional reactants and byproducts. \ce{BaO2} and \ce{Ba5(TiN3)2} are the most commonly appearing precursors (eight times each), followed by \ce{Ba(NO3)2} and \ce{Ba3(PO4)2} (four times each).
 Nearly all reactions (31 of 33) involve precursors containing additional elements other than Ba, Ti, and O. In particular, nitrogen is used in over half of the reactions (19 of 33), each featuring \ce{N2} gas formation.
 While unconventional, the high prevalence of nitride precursors in the Pareto front is not theoretically unreasonable; nitrides generally have less negative formation energies than oxides, making oxide formation with \ce{N2} gas evolution both energetically and entropically favorable.